Carnival Panorama Ship Review and Photos

 As with all the Vista-class ships, Panorama has plenty of outdoor areas where you can relax and really connect with the ocean.
 The midship beach pool on deck 10 has two shaded areas in which to sit and splash your feet while avoiding the direct sun.

-There are plenty of loungers located around the pool as well as on the two decks that overlook the watering hole.
-And if you’re hungry, you won’t have to look far for food because Guy’s Burger Joint and the BlueIguana Cantina are both located poolside.
+Plenty of loungers are located around the pool and on the two decks that overlook the watering hole.
+And if you’re hungry, you won’t have to look far for food because Guy’s Burger Joint and the BlueIguana Cantina are poolside.

 As I mentioned earlier, Carnival is proud to carry more families than any other line.
 But at the same time, they recognize that sometimes, you need a little adults-only time.